wp-plugins/atcontent/readme.txt

 == Description ==

 ### Make Money and Protect Your Content! ###

-AtContent plugin allows you to make step in the future of the world of content.
+AtContent plugin gives you the opportunity to take a step in the future of the digital content world.
 Read features below, try it and never come back to the old world.

 #### Protect your content & Monetize reposts ####

-* Readers repost your content legally for a fee and it’s protected from copying and pasting functions.
+* Readers repost your copy-protected content legally and for a fee.
-* [Demo example](http://smpl1.azurewebsites.net/TechCrunch/Default.cshtml?id=879168829694354F6.text) — no one can copy text, but everyone can click on “share & repost” at the bottom of the published content.
+* [Demo example](http://smpl1.azurewebsites.net/TechCrunch/Default.cshtml?id=879168829694354F6.text) — text is not available for copying, but everyone can click on “share & repost” at the bottom of the published content.
 This protects your content from plagiarism.

 #### Increase search ranking for your site ####